kemitchell/cache-immutable.js/README.md

 Fortunately, many "HTTP 1.0" clients actually support Cache-Control, like nearly all recent clients.
 Mark Nottingham [notes][Nottingham] that's actually legit under RFC 2145.
+Section 2.2 says:

 [Nottingham]: https://www.mnot.net/blog/2007/05/15/expires_max-age

+> For example, an HTTP/1.1 server may send a "Cache-control" header to
+> an HTTP/1.0 client; this may be useful if the immediate recipient is
+> an HTTP/1.0 proxy, but the ultimate recipient is an HTTP/1.1 client.